I am glad you found this website and are taking the time to get to know me a little better.

 Special gratitude goes to Dr. Susana Kronfeld, my former visual arts teacher.

-I also wishes to recognize Feng Shui teachers and authors who inspired me to study the art of Feng Shui and become a Feng Shui Consultant in the early years:
+I also wish to recognize Feng Shui teachers and authors who inspired me to study the art of Feng Shui and become a Feng Shui Consultant in the early years:

 - Master Lin Yun